atakanaltok/awesome-useful-websites/README.md

 * <https://strobe.cool/> - Create visual stimuli
 * <https://untools.co/> - Collection of thinking tools and frameworks to help you solve problems, make decisions and understand systems
 * <https://www.puzzle-loop.com/> - Logic puzzles with simple rules and challenging solutions
 * <https://guzey.com/personal/what-should-you-do-with-your-life/> - What Should You Do with Your Life?
-Directions and Advice
+Directions and Advic
+* <https://keepsimple.io/uxcore> - UX Core lets you explore many cognitive biases while creating **software**

 ## Other Websites of Websites